 Halloween is a relatively new custom in Spain, but as a country that loves a party and dressing up, it’s now one of the most popular events in the calendar.
 Malaga is no exception and like many other cities in Spain, the UK and the US, the city will be teeming with vampires, witches and zombies at the end of October.

-Note that we’re waiting for confirmation on some events for 2022 and we’ll be adding the information as soon as we receive it.
-Events taking place have CONFIRMED next to them.
+Note that this post is a work in progress and we’ll be adding events as we hear about them.
 Bookmark this page to stay up to date!

 Events celebrating Halloween in Malaga